supponiamoperassurdo/E-E91/README.md

 ---

-# Licenza
+# License
-Questo progetto è rilasciato sotto licenza **MIT**.
-Aggiungi un file `LICENSE` con il testo MIT se desideri questa licenza.
+This project is released under the **MIT** license.
+Add a `LICENSE` file with the MIT text if you choose this license.

 ---

-# Riferimenti essenziali
+# Essential references

 - **Ekert, A. K. (1991)** — *Quantum cryptography based on Bell’s theorem*. *Physical Review Letters* 67, 661–663.